tobzcoder/requirement-analysis/README.md

 3. **Efficient Resource Management**
    Well-defined requirements help in accurate estimation of time, cost, and effort required to complete the project.

+   ---

+## Key Activities in Requirement Analysis

+The process of Requirement Analysis consists of several structured activities that guide how requirements are discovered and refined:

+- **Requirement Gathering:**
+  Collecting information from stakeholders through interviews, surveys, and workshops to understand needs and expectations.

+- **Requirement Elicitation:**
+  Engaging stakeholders to extract detailed and hidden requirements through techniques like brainstorming and use case discussions.

+- **Requirement Documentation:**
+  Recording requirements in a structured and clear manner using documents like SRS (Software Requirements Specification).

+- **Requirement Analysis and Modeling:**
+  Analyzing gathered data to remove conflicts and redundancies, and using models such as use case diagrams or data flow diagrams for better visualization.

+- **Requirement Validation:**
+  Ensuring the documented requirements are accurate, complete, and aligned with stakeholder intentions before proceeding to design and implementation.